 - It does not suppress the immune response

 Surgery may be combined with other types of treatment including chemotherapy and radiotherapy.
-Generally these additional therapies are used post-operatively, once the amount of tumour in the body has been reduced to as low a level as possible, to delay or prevent return or spread of the tumour.
+These additional therapies are generally used post-operatively, once the amount of tumour has been reduced to as low a level as possible, to delay or prevent return or spread of the tumour.
 However, in some cases, these other treatments may be used before surgery to make the surgical procedure simpler or more likely to be successful.

-When considering surgery for the management of cancer, the following principles should be borne in mind:
+When considering surgery for the management of cancer, the following principles should be kept in mind:

 - A diagnosis should be established to help plan the surgical procedure

-- Diagnostic imaging (X-rays, CT scan) should often be used to assess the extent of the tumour and improve our ability to plan the surgical procedure
+- Diagnostic imaging (X-rays, CT scan) should often be used to assess the extent of the tumour and improve the ability to plan the surgical procedure

-- Surgery should be performed early in the course of the disease when the tumour is small, rather than allowing it to grow larger
+- Surgery should be performed early in the course of the disease when the tumour is small

-- Surgery for cure involves removing the tumour and a margin of normal tissue in 3 dimensions
+- Surgery for cure involves removing the tumour and a margin of normal tissue in three dimensions.

-It is important to realise that while curative intent surgery has a good chance of curing the patient of that tumour, the pet may develop additional new tumours in the future.
+It is important to understand that while curative intent surgery has a good chance of curing the patient of that tumour, the pet may develop additional new tumours in the future.

-Cytoreductive surgery involves the removal of all the tumour that can be seen with the naked eye, but accepts that microscopic deposits of tumour cells will be left behind and the patient will not be cured with surgery.
-However, reducing the number of tumour cells in the body increases the effectiveness of post-operative radiotherapy or chemotherapy, as these two types of treatment are less effective when dealing with a large mass.
+Cytoreductive Surgery: Cytoreductive surgery involves the removal of all the tumour that can be seen with the naked eye, accepting that microscopic deposits of tumour cells will be left behind and the patient will not be cured with surgery.
+Reducing the number of tumour cells in the body increases the effectiveness of post-operative radiotherapy or chemotherapy, as these two types of treatment are less effective when dealing with a large mass.

-This therapy will probably not produce a cure, but will often provide long-term local control, i.e. will prevent the mass from regrowing for as long as possible and will delay the signs of ill-health due to the tumour for as long as possible.
+This therapy will probably not produce a cure, but will often provide long-term local control, i.e. will prevent the mass from regrowing for as long as possible and will delay the signs of ill-health due to the tumour.
 Cytoreductive surgery generally involves a more minor procedure than surgery for cure and the recovery time after surgery is therefore generally shorter.

-Palliative surgery is designed to remove a tumour that is causing signs of illness, while accepting, as for cytoreductive surgery, that this will not cure the patient.
+Palliative Surgery: Palliative surgery is designed to remove a tumour that is causing signs of illness, while accepting, that this will not cure the patient.
 This surgery may be performed for tumours that are causing pain and discomfort or that are infected or ulcerated.
-Often this is a more effective form of pain relief than painkilling drugs alone.
+Often, this is a more effective form of pain relief than painkilling drugs alone.
 Usually, the simplest type of palliative surgery that will provide an improvement in the animal’s health is chosen, to maximise the benefit of this surgery, avoid a long recovery time and minimise post-operative complications.